Presentations & Speakers:

 The Gift of the Charism:

-President Ann McElaney-Johnson will explore the profound impact of the charism of the Sisters of St. Joseph and how our shared charism has shaped each college or university’s mission.
-She will reflect on how the charism guides and inspires our work, shaping how we engage with students, colleagues, and communities.
-The presentation will also address the pressing question: How can higher education respond to the urgent needs of our time?
-Attendees will leave with a deeper understanding of how charism calls campuses to be transformative agents of change, hope, and service in an ever-evolving world.
+President Ann McElaney-Johnson explores the profound impact of the charism of the Sisters of St. Joseph and how our shared charism has shaped each college or university’s mission.
+She reflects on how the charism guides and inspires our work, shaping how we engage with students, colleagues, and communities.
+The presentation also addresses the pressing question: How can higher education respond to the urgent needs of our time?
+Attendees left with a deeper understanding of how charism calls campuses to be transformative agents of change, hope, and service in an ever-evolving world. |

 Ann McElaney-Johnson, Ph.D.